drganjoo/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 1. Real life german traffic sign images:

-Instead of choosing from the web a fellow Udacity student provided real life images.
+Instead of choosing from the web a fellow Udacity student, Sonja Krause-Harder, provided real life images.
 Five traffic signs were  cropped out of these images:

 !["30 Zone"](/writeup/t1.png "30")

 !["Priority"](/writeup/t2.png "Priority")

 !["Pedestrian"](/writeup/t3.png "Pedestrian")

 !["Yield"](/writeup/t4.png "Yield")

 !["Workers"](/writeup/t5.png "Workers")

 The first image (30 Zone) might be difficult to classify because it has the word "Zone" written on the traffic sign where as the training set does not have this written: